seoninja13/react-win-dir/docs/architecture/architecture-documentation.md

 - **Images**: All images will scale down proportionally to fit the available screen width, maintaining their aspect ratio.
 - **Forms**: Form fields within RFE forms and other forms will generally expand to take up the full available width on mobile screens for easier tapping and data entry.

-### Critical Need for Live Site Analysis:
+### Critical Need for Live Site Analysis

 The digital marketing agency credited in the website's footer, TriMark Digital, explicitly states that they specialize in "MOBILE-FIRST, FULLY RESPONSIVE DESIGN".
-This strongly suggests that the live https://www.windowworldla.com/ website is designed to be responsive.
+This strongly suggests that the live [Window World LA](https://www.windowworldla.com/) website is designed to be responsive.
 However, the absence of detailed specifications in the provided documents creates a significant information gap.

 Therefore, for an accurate replication of the website's responsive behavior, direct and thorough testing of the live website is absolutely essential.
 This testing should involve:

 - Viewing the website on a range of physical devices (smartphones, tablets).
 - Utilizing browser developer tools to emulate various screen resolutions and orientations.
-- Documenting layout changes, element resizing, image handling, and menu transformations at common breakpoints (e.g., 320px, 480px, 768px, 1024px, 1200px).
+- Documenting layout changes, element resizing, image adaptations (cropping, different sources), and navigation menu transformations at common breakpoints (e.g., 320px, 480px, 768px, 1024px, 1200px).
 - Analyzing the live site's CSS to identify media queries and responsive styling rules.

 Without this direct analysis, any attempt to replicate the responsive aspects will be based on assumptions and may not accurately reflect the original site's behavior across different devices.